Chloride from water softeners passes through septic systems and wastewater treatment plants to our water resources.

-Data Source: Average annual surface chloride concentrations for Lake Wingra, Lake Mendota, Lake Monona, Lake Waubesa, and Lake Kegonsa are from Public Health Madison & Dane County 2017 Road Salt Report.
-Other data from North Temperate Lakes Long-Term Ecological Research Network.
+Data Source: Average annual surface chloride concentrations for Lake Wingra, Lake Mendota, Lake Monona, Lake Waubesa, and Lake Kegonsa are from the Public Health Madison & Dane County 2019 Road Salt Report.
+Data for Fish Lake and chloride concentrations at various depths for Lake Wingra, Lake Monona, and Lake Mendota are from North Temperate Lakes Long-Term Ecological Research Network.

 Regional Chloride Initiatives